Top 10 Malaysian Street Food

-Take our list of top 10 Malaysian street food to try on your visit:
+Top 10 Malaysian street food to try during your visit:

 1. Satay: